en

 Routledge 1992

-In Thought as a System David Bohm offers a radical perspective on an underlying source of human conflict and inquires into the possibility of individual and collective transformation.
-He takes as his subject the role of thought and knowledge at every level of human affairs from our private reflections on personal identity to collective efforts to fashion a tolerable civilization.
+In Thought as a System, David Bohm offers a radical perspective on an underlying source of human conflict and inquires into the possibility of individual and collective transformation.
+He takes as his subject the role of thought and knowledge at every level of human affairs, from our private reflections on personal identity to collective efforts to fashion a tolerable civilisation.

-In conversation with 50 seminar participants in Ojai, California Bohm rejects the notion that our thinking processes neutrally report on what is 'out there' in an objective world.
-He explores the manner in which thought actively participates in forming our perceptions, our sense of meaning and daily actions.
-He suggests that collective thought and knowledge have become so automated that we are in large part controlled by them, with a subsequent loss of authenticity, freedom, and order.
+In conversation with 50 seminar participants in Ojai, California, Bohm rejects the notion that our thinking processes neutrally report on what is 'out there' in an objective world.
+He explores how thought actively participates in shaping our perceptions, sense of meaning, and daily actions.
+He suggests that collective thought and knowledge have become so automated that we are, in large part, controlled by them, resulting in a subsequent loss of authenticity, freedom, and order.

-Bohm redefines thought proposing that body, emotion, intellect, reflex, and artifact are on unbroken field of mutually informing thought.
+Bohm redefines thought, proposing that body, emotion, intellect, reflex, and artefact are an unbroken field of mutually informing thought.

 Foreword (by Lee Nichol)

 We have inherited a belief that mind is of an inherently different and higher order than matter.
-This belief has nurtured a faith in what we call objectivity - the capacity to observe and report neutrally on some object or event, without having any effect on what we are looking, or without being affected by it.
-This perspective has given us scientific and cultural world view in which isolated, fragmentary parts mechanically interact with one another.
+This belief has nurtured a faith in what we call objectivity - the capacity to observe and report neutrally on some object or event, without having any effect on what we are looking at, or without being affected by it.
+This perspective has given us a scientific and cultural worldview in which isolated, fragmentary parts mechanically interact with one another.

 This view corresponds to 'reality' in significant respects, but we have overextended our faith in the objectivist perspective.
-Once we make the false assumption that thought and knowledge are not participating in our sense of reality, but only reporting on it, we are committed to a view that does not take into account the complex, unbroken processes that underlie the world as we experience it.
+Once we make the false assumption that thought and knowledge do not participate in our sense of reality but only report on it, we are committed to a view that fails to take into account the complex, unbroken processes that underlie the world as we experience it.

 Bohm undertakes an extensive redefinition of thought.